maciejpirog/cpp-effects/doc/refman-cpp-effects.md

 - `typename H` - The type of the handler that is used to handle `body`.

 - `int64_t label` - Explicit label given to `handler`.
-If no label is given, this handler is used based on the types of the operations of `H` (the innermost handler that handles an invoked operation is used).
+If no label is given, this handler is used based on the types of the commands of `H` (the innermost handler that handles the invoked command is used).

 - `std::function<typename H::BodyType()> body` - The handled computation.